 Australian Catholic University

 Australian Catholic University is a public not-for-profit university funded by the Australian Government.
-It was opened on 1 January 1991.As a Catholic university, ACU engages in the Catholic intellectual tradition where faith and reason are compatible in education, and knowledge is cultivated in an environment that fosters intellectual freedom, personal development and equity for all.
+It was opened on 1 January 1991 as a Catholic university, ACU engages in the Catholic intellectual tradition where faith and reason are compatible in education, and knowledge is cultivated in an environment that fosters intellectual freedom, personal development and equity for all.
 Within the Catholic intellectual tradition and acting in Truth and Love, the University is committed to the pursuit of knowledge, the dignity of the human person and the common good.
-In The ACU Mission, the Australian Catholic University engages the Catholic Intellectual Tradition to bring a distinct perspective to higher education.
+Mission of the ACU engages the Catholic Intellectual Tradition to bring a distinct perspective to higher education.

 Australian Catholic University has seven campuses around Australia.
 It empowers students to think critically, ethically and to bring about change in their communities and professions.